-Diagnosed With Low Sodium In The Blood?
-Here's What You Need To Know!
+Diagnosed With Low Sodium in the Blood?
+Here's What You Need to Know! | Diet and Nutrition | Ask a Doctor 24x7

 Sodium chloride or what we call ‘table salt’ makes up 0.4 percent of the human body-weight.
 While most of medical science has focused on sodium being one of the leading causes of high blood pressure and heart issues, low sodium levels or hyponatremia can also lead to a host of health issues.